Navigation:

 An online supplier portal enables users to securely access functionality wherever they are in the world at any time, providing they have an internet connection.
 The Supply Pilot Platform is tailored to your organisation, using your logos and primary brand colour.

 Measure and improve supplier contact accuracy with both administrative and supplier facing dashboards, scorecards, alongside automated supplier chasing and data maintenance reminders.
-This can be achieved by making sure your email communications are targetted and engaging for your supplier contacts.
+This can be achieved by making sure your email communications are targeted and engaging for your supplier contacts.

 Creating informative and digestible knowledge base content will help suppliers get all the information they need independently (therefore freeing up your teams’ inboxes).